Zenahr/tech-writer-test/hacker-news-api-guide/tex.md

 API stands for `Application Programming Interface`.
 Just by digesting the words of the acronym we can derive, that:
 - Something communicates with something else(`Interface`)
-- The context lies in the domain of software development(`application`)
+- The context lies in the domain of software development(`Application`)
 - We write code in order to use APIs(`Programming`)

 An API is an abstraction layer between some part of software and some other part of software, simplifying interaction between the two.